City elections are held on even numbered years. City Council members and the Mayor are the elected officials in the City of Umatilla.

 In November 2012, the city voters approved a referendum question (Resolution 2012-15) placing term limits of twelve (12) consecutive years or three (3) terms upon the elected office of Council member.

 Terms for City Council Seats are staggered: Council Seats 1, 2, and 3 are up for election in one cycle and Council Seats 4 and 5 are up for election in the subsequent cycle.
-An election for Seats 4 and 5 was held in November 2014.
-The election for Seats 1, 2, and 3 will be held in November 2016.
+An election for Seats 4 and 5 will be held November 6, 2018.
+The election for Seats 1, 2, and 3 will be held in November 2020.

 The election cycle for the Mayor is held with the cycle for Council Seats 1, 2, and 3.
 The Mayor’s position is not affected by the term limits imposed on Council members.